 This model will bring together other functions that help us listen to the different voices across the organisation.
 We will ensure that they are fed into all that we do - for example strategy and planning, and policy development.
-Your voice will be heard at all levels of the organisation - including by management and at governance level.
+Your voice will be heard at all levels of the organisation - governance, management and operational.

-Growing a representative workforce is a crucial part of addressing equity across the network.
+Growing a representative workforce is a crucial part of advancing equity and inclusion and addressing inequity across the network.
 This will enable us to be responsive to the needs of diverse learners, whānau, industries, employers, and communities.